Monno Medical College: Journal

-Hostel facilities

-There are two four-storied hostels for the students.
-They are H.R.
-Khan Boys hostel and Hurun Nahar Girls Hostel.
-Besides Abdus Shukur Khan Doctors dormitory for intern-male, Rabeya Khatun Doctors Dormitory for intern-female, H.R.
-Khan Doctors quarter, Monno Professors Quarter respectively.

 Admission

-Admission for Bangladeshis to the MBBS programmes at all medical colleges in Bangladesh (government and private) is conducted centrally by the Directorate General of Health Services (DGHS).
-It administers a written multiple choice question exam simultaneously throughout the country.
-Candidates are admitted based primarily on their score on this test, although grades at Secondary School Certificate (SSC) and Higher Secondary School Certificate (HSC) level also play a part.
+Admission for Bangladeshis to the MBBS programmes at all medical colleges in Bangladesh, government and private, is conducted centrally by the Directorate General of Health Services (DGHS).
+It administers a written multiple choice question exam throughout the country.
+Candidates are admitted based primarily on their score on this test, although grades at Secondary School Certificate (SSC) and Higher Secondary School Certificate (HSC) levels could affect the score.